KART: Parameterization of Privacy Leakage Scenarios from Pre-trained Language Models: Discussion

-It might be true that forbidding any release of language models pre-trained with corpora without anonymization is sufficient for safe management.
-However, privacy risk assessment of such models can still be valuable for two reasons.
-First, language models can be made public unintentionally, even if intended to be kept private.
-Language models can be physically or electronically stolen, or mistakenly uploaded to public storage, just like that have happened to electronic health records \cite{stolen_phi}.
-Second, the obtained knowledge pertaining to privacy risks may decrease the anonymization cost.
-Several off-the-shelf systems to automate anonymization of clinical records perform well \cite{clinideid_is_the_best}.
-Although their performance may not be sufficient to publish clinical records, they can be used to pre-train language models intended to be made public.
+It may be sufficient to always enforce a complete manual anonymization of pre-training data before sharing models for safe management.
+However, privacy risk assessment is still valuable, because language models can be accidentally made public if stolen or mistakenly put into public storage, as has happened to electronic health records~\cite{stolen_phi}.
+Moreover, the risk assessment may provide knowledge that may decrease future anonymization costs.
+Several off-the-shelf systems can effectively anonymize clinical records automatically~\cite{clinideid_is_the_best}, whose performance may be sufficient to publish language models pre-trained on anonymized corpora.

+We expect KART to promote a wide range of future studies on privacy risks since it does not rely on domain-specific concepts.